 DAVID SHLACHTER is a Bay Area entrepreneur creating affordable housing solutions for working class Americans.
 He grew up in Oregon, is a graduate of Claremont McKenna College & Harvard University’s Kennedy School of Government.
 Dave began his career with ISDLS as a legal reform consultant for clients including the Supreme Court of India.
 In 2008, he joined the global marketing division at Better Place, a venture-backed clean tech firm that builds electric car infrastructure.
 In 2011 Dave formed the investment firm Farallon Ventures; its holdings include Jaffa Parks, which owns and operates manufactured housing communities in the U.S. Dave surfs, runs, and climbs, builds furniture, and shapes surfboards.
 He lives with his wife and dog in Mill Valley, California.

-JEFF SILVER was a middle school special education teacher in Brooklyn, a lawyer in New York and the Bay Area focused on mergers and acquisitions and venture capital transaction, and now works with institutional investors at Lending Club, a San Francisco-based online lending marketplace.
-He received a BA in anthropology and history from UNC-Chapel Hill, an MSEd in adolescent special education from Long Island University, and a JD from the University of Pennsylvania.
+JEFF SILVER was a middle school special education teacher in Brooklyn, a lawyer in New York and the Bay Area focused on mergers and acquisitions and venture capital transactions, and now works with institutional investors at Lending Club, a San Francisco-based online lending marketplace.
+He received a BA in Anthropology and History from UNC-Chapel Hill, an MSEd in adolescent special education from Long Island University, and a JD from the University of Pennsylvania.
 Jeff is active in the Kitchen's Justice League, an avid follower of politics, a poor speaker of German, and a devoted fan of his hometown Kansas City Royals.
 He lives in the Castro.